 Vote to stop abortion; receive a rollback in capital gains taxes.
 Vote to make our country strong again; receive deindustrialization.
 Vote to screw those politically correct college professors; receive energy deregulation … Vote to strike a blow against elitism; receive a social order in which wealth is more concentrated than ever before in our lifetime.

-Frank has taken heat for underplaying “cultural” issues (especially race and gender, both entangled with religion)—in effect, for framing decisive conflicts as a mere sideshow of false consciousness.
-Such critique can have traction in some cases (some involving Trump, no doubt) without negating the traction of Frank’s analysis in other cases, so—graduate students please pay attention!—it is not smart to pose these issues as a zero-sum choice.
+Frank has taken heat for underplaying “cultural” issues (especially race and gender, both entangled with religion)—in effect, for framing central substantive conflicts as a sideshow of false consciousness.
+Such a critique, aligned at its strongest with a paradigm X diagnosis of the economics, can have traction in many cases (some of them involving Trump, no doubt) without negating the simultaneous traction of a paradigm Y analysis in other cases, or even at different levels of the same cases.
+So—graduate students please pay attention!—it is not smart to pose cultural and economic issues as a zero-sum choice.
 Especially it is dangerous to traffic in a one-size-fits-all logic of “Trumpism equals racism.”

-Hochschild calls the failure to vote for such basic self-interests “The Great Paradox.”
-Without denying that some Republicans benefit from white nationalism and/or neoliberalism, she zeroes in on cases where they are not benefitting—certainly not materially—from voting with the Republican team.
-Rather they are getting cancer from poisoned fish, seeing their town sucked into a toxic sinkhole, and so on—yet they go on demonizing liberals and voting for deregulation and corporate tax cuts.
+Hochschild calls the failure defend self-interests “The Great Paradox.”
+Without denying that certain Republicans may benefit from white nationalism and/or neoliberalism, she centers on cases where they are not benefitting—certainly not in material ways—from voting on the Republican team.
+Rather they are getting cancer from poisoned fish, seeing their town sucked into a toxic sinkhole, and so on—yet they go on demonizing liberals and voting for corporate tax cuts.

-Unlike Frank’s What’s the Matter With Kansas?, which can be rather snarky, and Bageant’s Deer Hunting With Jesus which is extremely snarky (but with fascinating levels of irony that make it compassionate), Hochschild bends over backward to portray her Tea Party friends with maximum sympathy and compassion.
-In fact, at times she may take this too far.
-Since her informants tactfully refrain from complaining about undeserving black people amid the groups they perceive cutting in line—although they are outspoken about Muslims and immigrants—the looming issue of race can be slightly out of focus, although just below the surface.
-It is hard to overstate how important race is for understanding Louisiana!
-In this regard, the tradition in American Studies of critiquing people like Frank for overstressing class over culture does “bite” on Hochschild.
+Unlike What’s the Matter With Kansas?, which is snarky, and Deer Hunting With Jesus, which is even snarkier on the surface (it uses a complex ironic voice that is funny and ultimately compassionate), Hochschild bends over backward to portray her Tea Party friends straightforwardly with maximum sympathy and compassion.
+In fact, at times she takes this too far.
+Since her informants tactfully refrain from complaining about undeserving black people amid the groups cutting in line—they are outspoken about Muslims and immigrants—the looming issue of race can be somewhat out of focus, although it is clearly just below the surface for anyone paying attention.
+It is hard to overstate how important race is for understanding Louisiana.
+In this regard, the long-running tradition in American Studies of critiquing Frank for underplaying race does “bite” on Hochschild.
 We need to think carefully about such matters case by case.
-Although the critique sometimes overreaches, it does also hit home all too often.
+Although this critical tradition sometimes overreaches, it hits home all too often.

-Nevertheless, her gentleness circles back to the challenge I earlier noted—the triple goal of accurate and empathetic description, smart contextualization, and critique.
-Hochschild excels at the first, is good on the second (she is a sociologist and I’m a cultural historian so I have quibbles, but let’s not go there today), but she leaves the third goal open-ended.
+Nevertheless, her gentleness does circle back to a challenge I noted at the outset—the triple goal of accurate and empathetic description, smart contextualization, and critique.
+Hochschild excels at the first.
+She is good on the second (she is a sociologist and I’m a cultural historian so I do have quibbles, but let’s not go there today).
+But she leaves the third goal open-ended.
 I as noted in my shorter review: